-Head coach Terry Horan is entering his 13th season at the helm of the Cobbers.
-In his first 12 seasons Horan has amassed 89 wins as he stands on the precipice of becoming only the third coach in program history to win 100 games.
+Head coach Terry Horan is entering his 14th season at the helm of the Cobbers.
+In his first 13 seasons Horan has amassed 89 wins as he stands on the precipice of becoming only the third coach in program history to win 100 games.
 During his 13-year tenure Horan has posted an eye-opening 66.4% winning percentage.
-He has guided Concordia to nine top 4 finishes in the MIAC in the past 11 seasons.
+He has guided Concordia to 10 top 4 finishes in the MIAC in the past 11 seasons.
 Horan shows no signs of resting on his early success as he has helped the Cobbers record back-to-back eight-win overall seasons.
 Concordia has finished in a tie for second place in the MIAC standings and has won six conference games in each season.

 The coming out party for Horan and the Cobbers on the national and conference scene came in 2004 when Concordia captured their first outright MIAC championship since the 1986 season with a perfect 8-0 mark.
 The team finished the year with an 11-1 overall record and was ranked in the top 25 in the nation for most of the season.
 All told, Concordia has spent 28 consecutive weeks in the top 25 of Division III.